FAQs

 “Do I need to be a UNC student to use the Learning Center?”

-Yes, The Learning Center programs and events are open to UNC students only.
-However, any student is welcome to use our resources on our Student Resource page.
+Yes, the Learning Center programs and events are open to UNC-Chapel Hill students only.
+However, any student is welcome to use our online Tips and Tools.

 “I am a parent or an instructor of a UNC student.
 Can I schedule an appointment with Learning Center staff to discuss concerns about a student?”